Skip to contents

 coef.digits

-integer Number of significant digits to use for the fitted coefficients.
+integer Number of significant digits to use for the fitted coefficients in the equation label.

 coef.keep.zeros